sdiehl/zero-to-qed/docs/src/12_dependent_types.md

   | false => "two"      -- Returns a string when b is false
 ```

-The return type literally changes based on the runtime value:
-- `two true` has type `Unit × Unit`
+The return type literally changes based on the runtime value.
+Call `two true` and you get a `Unit × Unit`.
+Call `two false` and you get a `String`.
-- `two false` has type `String`

 This should feel slightly transgressive.
 A function that returns different types?
 In most languages, this is either impossible or requires erasing all type information and hoping for the best.
 Here, the type system tracks it precisely.
 The function is total, the types are known, the compiler is satisfied.
 This enables encoding invariants directly in types.
 For example, `Vector α n` encodes the length `n` in the type itself, making it impossible to write functions that violate length constraints.
 Your off-by-one errors become compile-time errors.
 The compiler catches at build time what you would otherwise discover in production, at 3am, with the on-call phone ringing.

 ### Typing Rules for Functions